How to Help Tomatoes, Peppers, and Eggplant Survive Frost

 Sometimes, it's just hard to let the gardening season go.
-This is especially the case when you have nearly ripe tomatoes and eggplants on the plant and frost is threatening.
+This is especially true when you have nearly ripe tomatoes and eggplants and frost is threatening.
 You could, of course, harvest what you can and try to ripen them indoors.
 But if you just have a chance of frost in the forecast, and you know you'd have plenty of decent gardening weather after that frost passes, it's often worthwhile to try to protect your plants right in the garden and extend your gardening season.

 If you're trying to coax your tomatoes, eggplant, or peppers to keep producing despite a frosty night or two in the forecast, this tip is for you.
-Get yourself a roll of bubble wrap.
-You can often purchase rolls of bubble wrap at office supply stores or wherever you buy moving supplies such as boxes or packing peanuts.
-A roll of bubble wrap is usually pretty inexpensive and will provide enough bubble wrap to protect several plants.
-In addition, it's reusable; simply store the bubble wrap when you don't need it, and use it again the next time frost threatens.
+You can often purchase rolls of bubble wrap at office supply stores or wherever you buy other moving supplies, such as boxes or packing peanuts.
+A roll of bubble wrap is usually inexpensive and will provide enough material to protect several plants.
+In addition, it's reusable; simply store the bubble wrap when you don't need it and use it again the next time frost threatens.

 You need two things to protect your tomato and pepper plants from frost: tomato cages (wood or metal is fine) or sturdy garden stakes, and bubble wrap.
 The tomato cages or garden stakes will form your structure, and you'll wrap the bubble wrap around that to protect your plants.

-For large eggplant plants, as well as tomatoes, get yourself a few sturdy wooden garden stakes, and pound them in the soil around the plant.
+For large eggplant plants, as well as tomatoes, get a few sturdy wooden garden stakes.
+Pound them in the soil around the plant.
 Then wrap your bubble wrap around the stakes and over the top to protect your plant.

-Those little bubbles that make up bubble wrap provide excellent insulation for your plants, buying them a few degrees of warmth -- often all the difference you need between a plant killed by frost and a healthy plant that will live to see another day.
-The air trapped between the two layers of plastic is where the insulation value comes from -- and the bigger the bubbles, the more insulation you get!
+Those little bubbles that make up bubble wrap provide excellent insulation for your plants, buying them a few degrees of warmth, which is often all the difference you need between a plant killed by frost and a healthy plant that will live to see another day.
+The air trapped between the two layers of plastic is where the insulation value comes from—and the bigger the bubbles, the more insulation you get.